Deepika92/wmdd_4820/week6/notes.md

 node js, this is what i often use in class
 [http-server](https://www.npmjs.com/package/http-server)

+then go to localhost:8080 in the browser

+the two options below should work in the mac labs on campus(use python 2 for macs by default)

 [python](https://www.python.org/)
 `python -m -m http.server`
 or for python 2
 `python -m SimpleHTTPServer`

+then go to localhost:8000 in your browser

 [php](https://secure.php.net/)
 `php -S localhost:8080`

+then go to localhost:8080 in the browser